ADHD in boys

 Although ADHD doesn’t cause other psychological or developmental problems, as with ADHD in children and teenagers, ADHD in adults can occur alongside several related problems or conditions and make treatment more challenging.

-Anxiety disorders.
-Anxiety disorders occur fairly often in adults with ADHD.
+• Anxiety disorders.
+Anxiety disorders occur pretty often in adults with ADHD.
 Anxiety disorders may cause overwhelming worry, nervousness, and other symptoms.
-Anxiety can be made worse by the challenges and setbacks caused by ADHD.
+Anxiety is getting worse because of the challenges and setbacks caused by ADHD.

-Learning disabilities.
-Adults with ADHD may score lower on academic testing than would be expected for their age, intelligence, and education.
+• Learning disabilities.
+Adults with ADHD may score lower on academic testing than adults of their age, intelligence, and education without ADHD.
 Learning disabilities can include problems with understanding and communicating.

 – personality disorders – conditions in which an individual differs significantly from the average person in terms of how they think, perceive, feel, or relate to others